It’s a Scam: Land Contracts on Uninhabitable Houses

-Behind the disintegrating front porch roof at 226 E. Lucius Ave., on the front door hangs a sign advising that the property has been winterized.
+Behind the disintegrating front porch roof at 226 E. Lucius Ave.,hangs a sign advising that the property has been winterized.
 Just a few yards away, a tree grows through an attached trellis.

 The house, owned by Vision Property Management, a South Carolina company, provided the backdrop Friday for a news conference to outline legislation introduced by state Rep. Michele Lepore-Hagan to regulate land contracts.

 Vision, along with Harbour Portfolio Advisors in Texas and other out-of-town firms, own properties in Youngstown and elsewhere in the Mahoning Valley.
 Many of these properties are under land contracts that critics say offer predatory terms.